The Metaplectic Representation is Faithful: Introduction

 In \cref{Sec: Metaplectic} we then apply this to the metaplectic representation.
 We first decompose $\g=\a\oplus\b\oplus\c$ into subalgebras $\a, \b$ and $\c$ with associated uniform pro-$p$ groups $A, B$ and $C$, where $\a$ acts locally finitely and $\b$ acts locally nilpotently, and proceed in three steps. \begin{itemize} \item In \cref{Subsec: Multiplication map} we start by generalising \cite[Theorem 3.8]{ardakov2013verma} to show that the multiplication map from the last condition of the Gluing Lemma is indeed injective for any subalgebra of $\c$.
 To do this we use the generalisation of the Gluing Lemma from \cref{Sec: Gluing lemma}. \item In \cref{Subsec: KA} we show that the second condition for the Gluing Lemma above holds, namely that the metaplectic representation is injective when restricted to $KA$.
 This involves exploiting symmetries of $\Weyl$ to be able to apply the Gluing Lemma as stated above. \item In \cref{Subsec: Gluing} we put together the previous results to conclude that the metaplectic representation is injective. \end{itemize}

-Finally, in \cref{Sec: Abelian subalgebras} we use primary decomposition and a result from \cite{ardakov2012prime} on ideals fixed by a particular class of action to give a different proof for abelian subalgebras of general Iwasawa algebras, before applying them to $KB$ and $KC$.
+In \cref{Sec: Abelian subalgebras} we use primary decomposition and a result from \cite{ardakov2012prime} on ideals fixed by a particular class of action to give a different proof for abelian subalgebras of general Iwasawa algebras.
+We obtain the following result, where $\L$ denotes the $\Q_p$-Lie algebra associated to a uniform pro-$p$ group, as in \cite[\textsection 9.5]{ddms2003analytic}. \begin{theorem} Let $G$ be a uniform pro-$p$ group, and $H \leq G$ a torsion-free abelian pro-$p$ subgroup, with associated $\Z_p$-Lie algebras $\g,\h$.
+Let $\n \subseteq \g$ be a subalgebra contained in the normaliser of $\h$, $N$ its associated pro-$p$ group, and assume $\g/\n$ is torsion-free.

+Suppose $T$ is a filtered $K$-algebra, and $\psi: KG \to T$ is a filtered $K$-algebra homomorphism such that $\psi(KH)$ is not finite $K$-dimensional.
+If $\L(H)$ is an irreducible $\L(N)$-module, then $\restr{\psi}{KH}$ is injective. \end{theorem} In particular, this shows the faithfulness of the metaplectic representation when restricted to the abelian subalgebras $KB$ and $KC$.

 The authors believe that the methods developed here can be generalised to an arbitrary highest weight module for $\sp_{2n}$ and more generally to other simple Lie algebras.